assaf/zombie/doc/new-events.md

-The browser now acts as an EventEmitter and windows report a variety of events: loading - document is loading into window loaded - document loaded missing - document not found event - event fired on the window/document error - error reported executed - script executed prompt - user was prompted (alert, confirm, prompt) storage - change to local or session storage cookie - change to a cookie value xhr - XHR state change (open, loading and loaded) timeout - timeout or interval fired submit - form submitted
+The browser now acts as an EventEmitter and windows report a variety of events: error - error reported executed - script executed prompt - user was prompted (alert, confirm, prompt) xhr - XHR state change (open, loading and loaded) timeout - timeout or interval fired submit - form submitted